 Starting in Form Four, students at St. Paul's College can choose to follow a three-year course of study leading to the award of the Hong Kong Diploma of Secondary Education (HKDSE).
-The senior secondary curriculum consists of three major components: Core subjects (45-55%), Electives (25-35%) and Other Learning Experiences (10-15%).
+The senior secondary curriculum consists of three major components: Core subjects (~45-55%), Electives (25-35%) and Other Learning Experiences (10-15%).

-Core Subjects: (45-55%)
+Core Subjects: (~45-55%)

-These subjects have to be taken by all students and they include English Language, Chinese Language, Mathematics (core only / core + an extended module), Citizenship and Social Development, as well as a school-based new Common Core - Extended study.
+These subjects have to be taken by all students and they include English Language, Chinese Language, Mathematics (core only / core + an extended module) as well as Citizenship and Social Development.

-Electives: (25-35%)
+Electives: (~25-35%)